How to prevent or treat egg binding

 Initially, the crate has a door and top on it, but these can be removed once the duck becomes broody because she won’t want to leave her nest.

 If you place unfertilized eggs in the nest they can end up going bad after a couple weeks underneath a warm, damp duck.
-If you place fertilized eggs in the nest and you’re not intending to hatch ducklings, you could end up with quite a chirpy surprise on your hands after a few weeks.
+If you place fertilized eggs in the nest and you’re not intending to hatch ducklings, you could end up with unwanted ducklings.

 Our recommendation?
 Use fake eggs.
 They’re lighter than real eggs, so you can tell the difference — but your duck can’t.
-That way, you can remove any real eggs from the nest laid prior to your duck going broody.
+That way, you can remove any real eggs from the nest as things progress.

 Keep the crate closed so she can’t come off the nest, but provide a small water and food dish.
 (Once broody, they’ll only need a water dish with some greens and other treats in it (like tomatoes), and can be fed their regular food when they’re off the nest.)